binary-banter/binary-banter.github.io/content/redstone-simulator.md

 Additionally, probes can be given by a name by placing a sign on any of its faces.
 The name will be the text on the first line of the sign, otherwise the probe simply gets its coordinates as its name.

-Functionally speaking triggers and probes will both act as solid blocks, where the trigger can be turned into a redstone block for 1 tick.
+Functionally speaking triggers and probes will both act as solid blocks, where the output power of a redstone block can be controlled and the input power of a probe can be measured.
+This functionality can be used to write tests (which we will speak more about [later](#testing-lots-of-testing)).
+An example of this can be seen below.

+{{ image(src="assets/probes_and_triggers.png", position="center", style="width: 100%; border-radius: 8px;") }}

 ## Debouncing